Update Audiences with a CSV

 Use the CSV Uploader to add or update user profiles and set subscription states.

 When you upload a CSV file, Twilio Engage adds new users and updates existing user profiles.
-Each CSV row corresponds to a user profile and columns to an identifier trait in your identity resolution configuration.
+Each CSV row corresponds to a user profile and columns to an identifier in your identity resolution configuration.

 You can also set subscription states for each email and phone number that you upload in the CSV.
 Subscription states help you track which email addresses and numbers you have permission to market to.